-As an example of this, Howard established the first black law school in the nation only two years after its founding and in 1872, Charlotte Ray, a white student, was one of its first graduates.
+As an example of this, Howard established the first black law school in the nation only two years after its founding and in 1872, Charlotte Ray was one of its first graduates.
 Ray was the first woman graduate from the school and the first woman admitted to the District of Columbia Bar.
 From its founding down to 1926 Howard’s presidents were all white, but in that year, Stanley Durkee was replaced by Mordecai Wyatt Johnson.

 Howard University’s faculty has provided significant leadership in African America.
 Its ranks have included Kelly Miller, the sociologist and philosopher, Carter G. Woodson, the historian who originated Black History Month, Alain Locke, the first black Rhodes Scholar and in the 1920s, promoter of the Harlem Renaissance, and Ralph Bunche, the political scientist who would later work for the United Nations and in 1948 win a Nobel Peace Prize for brokering a peace between Israel and its Arab neighbors.
 In 1929 President Johnson appointed Charles Hamilton Houston as vice dean of the Law School.
 Under his leadership, Howard Law became the major center in the U.S. for civil rights law, training a generation of black lawyers dedicated to that goal including most notably Thurgood Marshall who argued the Brown v.
 Board decision which desegregated public schools in 1954, and who thirteen years later became the first African American Justice on the U.S. Supreme Court.
 The growth of the Moorland Spingarn Research Center, established in 1930 with the appointment of Dorothy Porter, firmly established Howard as a major research center of African American studies, and the appointment of Charles Drew in 1942 as head of the Department of Surgery were among several examples of Howard’s rise to intellectual preeminence.